Start page

 Spatrok (Σπαρτοκος), the names of several kings of the Bosporan kingdom – Kurd. spar "order", toqe "royal decree", spartin "entrust".

-Archaeologists, describing the sites of Great Scythia, do not distinguish among them a special Sarmatian culture, as they do not find a sufficient number of common signs for this.
-In fact, the only feature may be a corpse on the back with elongated limbs and a north-oriented head.
+Archaeologists, describing the sites of Great Scythia, do not distinguish a special Sarmatian culture among them, as they do not find a sufficient number of common signs for this.
+The only feature may be a corpse on the back with elongated limbs and a north-oriented head.
 Local features of the sites often reflect tribal diversity and ties to the ancient world (ibid, 7-8).
+In interpreting material remains associated with the Sarmatian culture, a model that can be classified as speculative dominates (MORDVINTSEVA V.I.
+2020: 1063).
+This model was formed as a sequence of related cultures that developed on an autochthonous basis from the beginning of the Early Iron Age to the Great Migration Period (Ibid.: 1067).

 It has long been believed that the words Sauromatians and Sarmatians have the same concept (SULIMIRSKIY T. 2008, POLIN S.V., SIMONENKO A.V.
 2004, 368).
 However, we have to bear in mind that Herodotus wrote about the Sauromatians as a single ethnic group, in fact, they comprised tribes of different ethnic origins.
 Pliny noted that Sauromatians is the Greek form of the name but wrote nothing about their unity: